saurabhskills/semester_IV/os/README.md

-This folder contains practical programs of Operating System Labs.
+This folder contains practical programs of Operating System Lab.